 - Professional certification as a Certified Public Accountant (CPA), Certified Public Finance Officer (CPFO) or Certified Government Financial Planner (CGFM) preferred, but not required;

 - Knowledge of government accounting practices and principles preferred, but not required;

 Essential Physical Abilities

-- Sufficient clarity of speech and hearing, with or without reasonable accommodation, which permits the employee to discern verbal instructions and to communicate effectively on the telephone and in person;
+- Sufficient clarity of speech and hearing, with or without reasonable accommodation, which permits the employee to discern verbal instructions and communicate effectively with the public and other employees on the telephone and in person;

-- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written work instructions, prepare and review documents and process them in a prescribed order, and organize documents and materials;
+- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written instructions and review, evaluate, and prepare a variety of written/typed documents and materials;

-- Sufficient manual dexterity, with or without reasonable accommodation, which permits the employee to operate a personal computer, ten-key, and standard office equipment;
+- Sufficient manual dexterity, with or without reasonable accommodation, which permits the employee to operate a personal computer and standard office equipment;

-- Sufficient personal mobility, flexibility, agility, strength, and balance, with or without reasonable accommodation, which permits the employee to work in an office environment.
+- Sufficient personal mobility, flexibility, strength, and agility, with or without reasonable accommodation, which permits the employee to lift up to 20 pounds, to sit and work at a keyboard for an extended period of time, and work in an office environment.